 Most of the Bru have adopted the Laotian way of life.
 For instance, their clothes, culture, and social organization are much like the Laotians.
 Only a few special characteristics remain, such as the traditional white scarf that the Bru women wear over their hair.
 Today, the Laotian government supplies the Bru with textiles, clothing, blankets, mosquito nets, and other necessities.

 The Bru live in small, self-governing villages that are usually limited to a single valley.
 Each village is under the control of the chao muong, or prince, to whom the commoners pay taxes.
 Although the Bru are considered citizens of Laos, very few of them have any representation in the government.
 The village headman, who is the eldest male, decides all important issues.
-All marriages are monogamous (one husband, one wife), and each family is under the leadership of the oldest male.
+All marriages are monogamous, and each family is under the leadership of the oldest male.

 Bru folk art and literature are fairly well developed.
 They have a variety of musical instruments, which they play skillfully, accompanied by singing and narrative readings.